tildeclub/welcome/README.md

 # welcome

-a little script that runs on first login to tilde.team to help them get set up.
+a little script that runs on first login to tilde.club to help them get set up.